 Editor-in-chief Rajesh Upadhyay is a senior journalist with more than 20 years of rich experience in mainstream journalism.
 Currently, he is Editor-in-Chief and Vice President at Jagran New Media – digital arm of the Jagran Group.
 He is a postgraduate in Journalism and Mass Communication and an alumnus of IIM Indore’s Editorial Development Programme.
 He has in-depth knowledge of conceptualization and functioning of Print as well as Digital media.
 He has demonstrated experience in strategizing content, deploying digital teams and devising news stations and workflows to achieve measurable results.
 He is a certified Google News Initiative Fact-Check and News Verification expert and has attended numerous other workshops on this subject organized by Google, facebook, Crowdtangle and ICFJ.
 He also attended the Hands-on Fact-Checking: A Short Course – Poynter University’s eLearning course.
 He has also been the driving force behind vishvas.news, the next-generation fact-checking and news verification portal.

-Senior Editor Pratyush Ranjan, who is working as Senior Editor at Jagran New Media, has more than 15 years of experience in digital media.
-His total experience in journalism is of more than 17 years.
-His key expertise areas are Digital Content Management, Newsroom and Editorial Process Management, Cross-functional Team Leadership, Writing, Editing, Search Engine and Social Media Optimisation, Organic Growth of Videos, YouTube etc. He has previously worked with ETV News, Instablogs, India Today Digital, Dainik Bhaskar Digital, Hindustan Times Online, News Nation Digital and IndiaTV Digital.
-Pratyush is a Google Certified Fact-Check Trainer and has attended the Google News Initiative training workshops as trainer also.
-Pratyush has also been part of several Facebook Fact Checking Workshops.
-He is a Post Graduate and Graduate in Political Science from Hindu College in Delhi University and has PG Diploma in Journalism degree from Delhi University.
+Senior Editor Pratyush Ranjan (Senior Editor at Jagran New Media and Vishvas News), has more than 16 years of experience in digital media.
+His key expertise areas are Fact Checking, Digital Content Management (Hindi & English), Newsroom and Editorial Process Management, Cross-functional Team Leadership, Writing, Editing, Search Engine and Social Media Optimisation, Use of Artificial Intelligence (AI) in newsrooms etc. He has previously worked with top media houses like ETV News, Instablogs, India Today Digital, Dainik Bhaskar Digital, Hindustan Times Online, News Nation Digital and IndiaTV Digital.
+Pratyush is a certified Fact Check Trainer at Google News Initiative’s India Training Network.
+Pratyush was the part of prestigious 6 month-long ‘JournalismAI’ global project (2020) for a comprehensive study of the role of Artificial Intelligence (AI) on the future of Journalism.
+It is a project of POLIS – the journalism think-tank of London School of Economics and Political Science – and is supported by the Google News Initiative.
+Pratyush is a Post Graduate and Graduate in Political Science and International Relations from Hindu College (Delhi University) and has a PG Diploma in Journalism degree from Delhi University as well.

 News Editor Ashish Maharishi is Social Media Manager in Jagran New Media’s Fact-Checking team.
 He has 12 years of experience in print and digital media.
 In print journalism, he has worked with TV18 Group in Mumbai and Dainik Bhaskar Group in Bhopal.
 In digital journalism, he has previously worked with Dainikbhaskar.com and India Today Group’s website, Lallantop.
 He has attended a 5-day Fact-Check and News Verification training conducted by a Google certified trainer.
 He also received Crowdtangle training and Hands-on Fact-Checking: A Short Course – Poynter University’s eLearning course.